Aptomi/k8s-app-engine/README_DEMO.md

         - Alice opens dev endpoints for twitter stats (different visualization)
         - Bob opens dev endpoints for twitter stats (standard visualization, but Mexico)

-6. Alice asks Frank to propagate staging version to production
+6. Updating production instance of twitter stats
-    - Now let's say Alice is happy with her change
+    - Now let's say Alice is happy with her change and this change needs to be rolled out to production
-    - There is no way Alice can deploy to production cluster directly by herself
+    - There is no way Alice can deploy to production directly by herself
-        - Because Aptomi will never allow that
+        - Aptomi will actually never allow that, because of the global rule Dev -> only Dev cluster
+        - So Alice has to ask John, who owns production instance
     - So Alice gets rid of her instance
         - enabled = false in Alice/dependencies.alice-stage-ts.yaml
     - John promotes new version of visualization app to production